-Return Day Town Crier Kirk Lawson in front of the 1836 Sussex County Courthouse where he will read the returns of the 2016 election to the crowd from the balcony Thursday.
+Return Day Town Crier Kirk Lawson in front of the 1836 Sussex County Courthouse where he will again read the returns of the 2018 election to the crowd from the balcony Thursday.
 This tradition of Return Day dates to the election of 1812.

 Georgetown Mayor Bill West announces that the 2018 Mayor's Hatchet Toss contest will be at 9 AM Thursday November 8th next to the Old Court House at 10 South Bedford street just off the Circle.
 He challenges ALL Sussex County Mayors to show off their tossing abilities.